Anderson Junior College

 Anderson Junior College (AJC) was a junior college established in 1984 and located in Yio Chu Kang, Singapore, offering two-year pre-university courses leading to the Singapore-Cambridge GCE Advanced Level examinations.

-In 2019, it was merged with Serangoon Junior College (SRJC) and renamed as Anderson Serangoon Junior College.
+In 2019, it was merged with Serangoon Junior College (SRJC) and renamed as Anderson Serangoon Junior College (ASRJC).
 The new junior college remained at AJC's site.

 History

 Anderson Junior College was the 11th junior college to be established in Singapore and received its first batch of students in 1984.
 It celebrates its anniversary on the fifth of April each year.
 The Anderson Junior College Hostel was planned and construction commenced in 2009.
 The hostel was opened in 2012.

 On 20 April 2017, it was announced that AJC would merge with the merged school located at the current site of AJC.
 The merged school was named as Anderson Serangoon Junior College, which is a combination of the two schools' names, from 2019.